-NOTICE: Due to office closures in observance of the 2024 solar eclipse on April 8, 2024, there may be a lag in reported data for the current and upcoming reporting period.
+NOTICE: Due to office and laboratory closures in observance of the 2024 solar eclipse on April 8, 2024, the wastewater graphs have not been updated for the current reporting period.

 REPORT SUMMARY

 It is common to get sick from respiratory viruses such as COVID-19, influenza (flu), and respiratory syncytial virus (RSV), especially in the fall and winter months in Ohio.
 This report is compiled by Huron County Public Health (HCPH) weekly to help residents better understand the current spread of respiratory illnesses in Huron County, Ohio so that they can make informed decisions to best protect themselves and others from respiratory illness.